jsl840314/laser_flag/README.txt

 RUNNING THE GAME
 ################################################################################

+Laser Flag is written in Python 3.10.2; the only non-standard module you might need to install is Pygame.
+I used version 2.1.2

 Run _map_launcher.py to select from the levels in the "maps" folder.
 Running laser_flag.py directly will load the "testing ground" map.
 Or, try making your own maps with _map_editor.py